Nanosecond protein dynamics in a red/green Cyanobacteriochrome revealed by transient IR spectroscopy: Abstract

 \section{Abstract}

-Over the last decades, photoreceptive proteins were extensively studied with biophysical methods to gain a fundamental understanding of their working mechanisms and further guide the development of optogenetic tools from them.
-Time-resolved infrared (IR) spectroscopy is one of the key methods to access their functional non-equilibrium processes with high temporal resolution, but has the major drawback that experimental data is usually highly convoluted.
-Linking the spectral response to specific molecular events is a major obstacle and usually requires costly isotope labeling or mutagenesis methods.
-Here, we investigate a cyanobacteriochrome (CBCR) photoreceptor with a combined approach of transient absorption spectroscopy in the visible and IR wavelength regions.
-We obtain kinetic information in both spectral regions by freqency resolved lifetime analysis, in contrast to the widely used approach of global fitting.
-This technique allows us to analyse different regions in the IR response and compare them to kinetic labels obtained from the Vis data.
-We find that the non-equilibrium response differ when either the phycocyanobilin (PCB) cofactor or the protein backbone is chosen as an experimental observable.
-While spectroscopic signals associated with PCB evolve through well-separated intermediate states, a higher complexity in the amide I' region indicates that changes in the protein structure can be better described by diffusion on a rugged energy landscape.
-We discuss the implications of these findings for sequential intermediate schemes and conclude on how the modeling of non-equilibrium dynamics depends on the point of view.
+Over the last decades, photoreceptive proteins were extensively studied with biophysical methods to gain a fundamental understanding of their working mechanisms and further guide the development of optogenetic tools.
+Time-resolved infrared (IR) spectroscopy is one of the key methods to access their functional non-equilibrium processes with high temporal resolution, but has the major drawback that experimental data is usually highly complex.
+Linking the spectral response to specific molecular events is a major obstacle.
+Here, we investigate a cyanobacteriochrome (CBCR) photoreceptor with a combined approach of transient absorption spectroscopy in the Visible and IR spectral regions.
+We obtain kinetic information in both spectral regions by analysis with two different fitting methods: global multiexponential fitting and lifetime analysis.
+We investigate the ground state dynamics that follow photoexcitation in both directions of the bi-stable photocycle (Pr* and Pg*) in the nanosecond and microsecond time regime.
+We find two ground state intermediates associated with the decay of Pr* and four with Pg* and report the macroscopic time constants of their interconversions.
+One of these processes is assigned to a structural change in the protein backbone.